 For the term September 2019 – May 2020, we have 2 openings for treble voices (soprano/mezzo.)
-Students actively involved in a choral ensemble at Cape Henlopen High School during that time may apply.
+Students actively involved in a choral ensemble at his/her high school during that time may apply.
 The program is open to students who will be sophomores, juniors, or seniors in September 2019.
-Scholars must apply with the recommendation of the CHHS Choir Teacher and the consent of his/her parent/guardian.
+Scholars must apply with the recommendation of his/her choral teacher and the consent of his/her parent/guardian.
 Students from all traditions and backgrounds are welcome; there is no requirement that scholars be Episcopalian or Christian.

 What skills do scholars need?

 Successful choral scholars will be highly proficient sight singers and possess excellent aural skills.
 Proficiency in solfège training is highly desirable and will enable scholars to more quickly learn the advanced repertoire sung by the Parish Choir.
 Scholars must commit to learning music outside rehearsal and arrive fully prepared to contribute to the ensemble.

 Choral Scholars are fully integrated into the life of St. Peter's Parish Choir, an ensemble of dedicated, experienced adult singers.
 Choral Scholars are expected to attend all rehearsals and services sung by the choir.
 Rehearsals are held Thursday nights from 7:00 to 9:00 p.m.
 The Sunday morning rehearsal and service is 9:00 to 11:30 a.m.
 A full season Music Calendar is published in August detailing the schedule which includes Christmas, Holy Week, and Easter among other special choral services.
 Scholars who do not maintain a minimum 90% attendance average will be asked to leave the program.